Make Sure Your Rights Are Protected At Arraignment

 What Does A Judge Consider When Determining Bail?

 The judge will consider several factors in determining whether or not to set bail.
 These factors include but are not limited to, a defendant’s ties to the community, the severity of the charges, any prior criminal history, any prior failures to appear in court and whether or not the defendant is a resident of the county in which the case is pending or one nearby.

 For all of these reasons, it is extremely important that you have competent counsel by your side to effectively advocate on your behalf.
 This should be done at the arraignment as although it is possible to make a bail application at a future court date, it becomes much more difficult absent a clear change of circumstances.

 It is always better to fight a case from the outside of a jail cell and the best way to make sure that happens is to be represented by counsel.
-Our office has conducted hundreds of arraignments in Long Island and have the skills to successfully guide you through this process.
+Our Long Island Arraignment Attorneys have conducted hundreds of arraignments in New York and have the skills to successfully guide you through this process.

 Schedule A Free Consultation With Our Long Island Arraignment Attorneys